apache/commons-jexl/README.md

 + Lambdas support basic java8 `@FunctionalInterface` interface implementations, so it is possible to pass lambdas as arguments

++ Lambda parameters can use `var` keyword for parameter definition

 + Local variables can be declared using java primitive type `int i = 0`

 + Local variables can be declared final `final var i = 0`